-A natural person with a valid identity document can apply for a certificate in the Citizen Domain.
+A natural person with a valid identity document can apply for a certificate in the Citizen (G3) and EUTL Natural Persons (G4) domains.
 Cleverbase maintains an list of supported identity documents [section 3.2] on a risk based approach.
-As such Cleverbase retains the right to disallow the use of a specific identity document at its sole discretion
+As such Cleverbase retains the right to disallow the use of a specific identity document at its sole discretion.